bsdrks/graaf/README.md

 - `ops::IterWeightedEdges` iterates over all weighted edges of a source vertex.
 - `ops::Outdegree` returns the outdegree of a vertex.
 - `ops::RemoveEdge` removes an edge from a graph.
-- `ops::VertexWeight` returns the weight of a vertex.

 ## Graph representations